anuragkr19/Classification-using-SVM-and-Decision-tree/README.md

 # Classification-using-SVM-and-Decision-tree
-In this project implemented SVM and Decision Tree classifiers over wine dataset from sklearn

-Skills used:- Pandas, Numpy, SkLearn, Matplotlib
+In this project implemented SVM and Decision Tree classifiers over wine dataset using Pandas, Numpy, SkLearn, Matplotlib libraries